Anthurium flowers never fail to mystify people.

 Many of the rare and uncommon introduced flora of Hawai’i, like anthuriums, are native to the hot, steamy jungles of Central and South America.

-These plants were no doubt very different plants before all the hybridization of modern times.
-They grew with little notice for hundreds of centuries before the ever inquisitive Western explorers found them and brought them back to their native countries.
+These plants were no doubt very different plants before the hybridization of modern times.
+They grew with little notice for hundreds of centuries before the ever-inquisitive Western explorers found them and brought them back to their native countries.